Suicide, exile abroad and prison: The stories behind the Post Office scandal

 Depression, prison time, moving country, and attempted suicide.
 These are just some of the tales told by the victims of the Post Office Horizon IT scandal.

-Speaking to The Independent, some of these former postmasters shared their “horrific” stories including tales of attempted suicide, physical abuse and exile abroad.
-None of them have received full compensation.
+Speaking to The Independent, some of these former postmasters shared their “horrific” stories, including tales of attempted suicide, physical abuse and exile abroad.
+None of them has received full compensation.

-Prime minister Rishi Sunak also told the BBC’s Sunday With Laura Kuenssberg programme that ministers were looking at “every which way we can” to help those embroiled in the scandal, including the option of exoneration, and a petition calling for former Post Office boss Paula Vennells to lose her CBE has attracted more than one million signatures.
+Prime minister Rishi Sunak also told the BBC’s Sunday with Laura Kuenssberg programme that ministers were looking “every which way we can” to help those embroiled in the scandal, including the option of exoneration.
+A petition calling for former Post Office boss Paula Vennells to lose her CBE has attracted more than a million signatures.

-Several people took their own lives due to the stress and 60 of the victims have died before finding any justice at all with accusations tearing people’s lives apart, with many losing their jobs and homes.
+Several people took their own lives due to the stress and 60 of the victims have died before finding any justice at all, with accusations tearing people’s lives apart, and many losing their jobs and homes.

-One of these people was Janet Skinner, who began working for the Post Office in 1994 and soon worked her way up to become a postmistress in Bransholme, Hull when Horizon was introduced.
+One of those people was Janet Skinner, who began working for the Post Office in 1994 and soon worked her way up to become a postmistress in Bransholme, Hull.
+Then Horizon was introduced.

 Having never had previous issues with her work, Ms Skinner soon noticed that her totals never balanced once the software was put in place.

-Ms Skinner, who was 35 at the time, was accused of stealing the money, had her keys revoked and was suspended.
+Ms Skinner, who was 35 at the time, was accused of stealing the money, had her keys taken from her, and was suspended.

 “This sounds naive but when they came I was actually relieved,” she said.
 “I thought they were going to figure out what was happening and find what the problem was.”

-But when she was told she would be tried in Hull crown court in 2007, reality sunk in.
+But when she was told she would be tried in Hull Crown Court in 2007, the reality sank in.

-She took a plea bargain and pleaded guilty to false accounting in the hopes of avoiding jail but she was wrongly sentenced to nine months in prison.
+She took a plea bargain and pleaded guilty to false accounting in the hopes of avoiding jail, but was sentenced to nine months in prison.

 The 53-year-old told The Independent: “I remember standing in the dock and the judge saying I was untrustworthy and stealing from pensioners.